πŸ›‘οΈSafety

 When a role, channel, or message is deleted, the only way to get them back is to restore a backup

-Some services might only save server settings, such as the native "server template" feature, but other can also restore its deep content (such as of )
+Some services might only save server settings, such as the native "server template" feature, but other can also restore its deep content (such as the premium version of xenon)